-This summer we are seeking an intern for a 4-month internship on our organic flower and vegetable farm just north of Ann Arbor.
+We offer a 4-month internship/apprenticeship on our organic flower and vegetable farm just north of Ann Arbor, Michigan.

 If you're interested in particular parts of farming (business planning, crop planning, technical info on crop production, hoophouses, greenhouse work, tractor repair, etc.), let us know during the interview and we'll do all we can to share what we know and give you opportunities to practice.
 During the four months you're here, we'd also love to share our favorite books, podcasts, Tend software, and online learning resources.